Problem Set 4: Memory Scramble

 When you’re done, you can play Memory Scramble in your browser.

 Iterative Development Recommendation

 Both automatic and manual grading for the alpha will focus more on your board and server without concurrency.

-First, do problems 1 & 2 without considering concurrency: make your
+First, do problems 1 & 2 without considering concurrency: don’t make your

-Board or other ADTs use synchronous methods, and don’t worry about multiple concurrent players in your server.
+Board or other ADTs threadsafe, and don’t handle multiple concurrent players in your server.

 Implement the gameplay rules specified below by writing tests, choosing data structures, and writing code.